Hiwonder-docs/WonderEcho/source/docs/3_Modify_Wake_up_and_Command_Words.md

 (1) Wake up the module by saying **"HELLO-HI-WONDER"**.
 When the module responds with **"I'm here"**, it indicates that the module is in recognition mode.

-(2) Say the command "**LEARN-WAKE-UP-WORD**" to the voice interaction module.
+(2) Say the command "**STUDY-WAKE**" to the voice interaction module.
 If the module responds with "**please say command**," it means the module has entered wake-up word learning mode.

 (3) Say the desired wake-up word to the module.
 It is recommended to choose a short word.
 For example, set **"Hiwonder"** as the wake-up word.

-(4) Once the module successfully recognizes the word, it will respond and confirm that the wake-up word has been successfully modified.
-The custom wake word **Hiwonder** can be used to activate the module now.
+(4) Once the module successfully recognizes the word, it will announce “**learning succeed,**” confirming that the wake-up word has been successfully modified.
+You can now use **Hiwonder** to activate the module.

 > [!NOTE]
 >